tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 ## Lexical Analysis

-Tree-sitter's parsing process is divided into two phases: parsing (which is described above) and [lexing](lexing) - the process of grouping individual characters into the language's fundamental *tokens*.
+Tree-sitter's parsing process is divided into two phases: parsing (which is described above) and [lexing][lexing] - the process of grouping individual characters into the language's fundamental *tokens*.
 There are a few important things to know about how Tree-sitter's lexing works.

 ### Conflict Resolution